AlexSergey/rocket-starter/README.md

 "analyzer" - activate Webpack Runtime Analyzer in DEVELOPMENT mode

-You can use build version set "--version" flag.
+You can use build version set "-v" flag.

 You can activate sourcemap in production version.
-You can call build script with "--source" flag.
+You can call build script with "-d" flag.

 If you don't need to extract styles to css file in production version you can set styles: false